 3 Scoop out the malai/soft flesh of the tender coconut with help of a spoon.

-1 First, devein the prawns, remove the sharp portion of its head and eyes with the help of a scissor, and then wash it under running water for 3-4 times.
+1 First, devein the prawns, remove the sharp portion of their heads and eyes with the help of a scissor, and then wash it under running water for 3-4 times.

 2 Marinate the prawns with 1/2 tsp salt and 1/2 tsp turmeric powder.